ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = 2.1.1 =

-Fix bugs works better with `Cache Enabler`.
+Fix bugs, works better with `Cache Enabler`.

 = 2.1 =

 Change name `Full Site Cache Enabler for KeyCDN` to `Full Site Cache for KeyCDN`.
-Add support with `Cache Enabler`, now you can clear cache to include `Cache Enabler - WordPress Cache` in the settings page of this plugin.
+Add support with `Cache Enabler`, now you can clear cache include `Cache Enabler - WordPress Cache` in the settings page of this plugin.

 = 2.0.0 =

-This is a big update, you can set up online very easily now.
+This is a big update, you can setup online very easily now.

 = 1.0.0 =